This is our story.

 In Ken’s own words, he has “been dry as popcorn” for five years straight using the device he invented.
 No scalding urine irritation.
 No wet undergarments.
 No embarrassing odours.
 He has never had an infection, discomfort, or any complications.
 He wears this device, needs nothing else, and isn’t limited in what he can physically do.
 In fact, he often has to do a physical check before going out, to make sure he’s wearing it —because he can’t feel it.
 Apart from taking a minute or two longer in the washroom (he removes it, voids his bladder, washes it, and reinserts it using a personal lubricant), his situation now is just like any other continent person—a far cry from the days of adult diapers.

-Three years ago he applied for a patent and now the Comfort Plug prototype has been developed according to ISO 13485 standards and is ready for a pilot trial.
+In 2009 Ken applied a US provisional patent (granted 2017) and now Contino® is licensed from Health Canada and available in Canada through the Contino® Authorised Clinics.
 Ken knows he has designed a revolutionary medical device that will help the millions suffering from incontinence.
 And he feels a sense of obligation to get the device into the market.
-At 81 years old, it’s not about money.
-It’s about responsibility: after such personal success, he wants to see other people’s lives changed for the better.
+At his stage in life it is not about money, but the responsibility: after such personal success, he wants to see other people’s lives changed for the better.

 Ken’s story is inspiring.
 It’s the perfect example of how necessity really is the mother of invention.
 His determination, not simply his understanding of hydraulics and fluidics, changed his quality of life and will hopefully soon change the lives of millions more.
 As he said, “If I can fix airplanes that carry hundreds of passengers, I can surely come up with a real comfortable, economic, reusable, non-invasive solution for personal urinary leakage.”
 And that he did.